elad425/youtube_part3/README.md

 How to run our server:

-  1.Navigate the the server folder using cd server/backend
+  1. Navigate the the server folder using `cd server/backend`

-  2.create a file called .env with the following fields: MONGO_URI: (the mongodb connection uri) PORT: (we used 5000) ACCESS_TOKEN_SECRET: (token for jwt , we used a random 64 hex             refer to ##Token to generate one)
+  2. create a file called .env with the following fields: MONGO_URI: (the mongodb connection uri) PORT: (we used 5000) ACCESS_TOKEN_SECRET: (token for jwt , we used a random 64 hex             refer to ##Token to generate one)

+  3. install the npm package using `npm i`

-  3.Use npm start to start the server
+  4. Use `npm start` to start the server

 ## mongo file integration
 How to upload our already exisitng data into your mongo database:

-  1.Navigate to server and open file importData.js
+  1. Navigate to server and open file importData.js

-  2.replace const uri = "" with your mongo connection uri
+  2. replace const uri = "" with your mongo connection uri

-  3.change const db = client.db('test') to the name of your database
+  3. change const db = client.db('test') to the name of your database

-  4.run importData.js using --  node importData.js  --  (in the server folder)
+  4. run importData.js using --  node importData.js  --  (in the server folder)

 ## Token
 How to create a random token:

-  1.open a new terminal and insert the following:'' node require('crypto').randomBytes(64).toString('hex') '' then change the ACCESS_TOKEN_SECRET with the result
+  1. open a new terminal and insert the following: `node require('crypto').randomBytes(64).toString('hex')` then change the ACCESS_TOKEN_SECRET with the result